 Site built with CMS?

-Sites were categorized as CMS or not based on a manual analysis.
+In the 2010 data set, Sites were categorized as CMS or not based on a manual analysis.
 A CMS uses standard a code base, which results in source code with an identifiable structure.
 Sites employing Drupal, the most commonly used open-source Content Management system, are very easy to identify based on the application’s rigid directory structure.
 In other cases, the CMS was identifiable based on the "Name" Meta tag; e.g. <meta name="generator" content="Plone - http://plone.org" />.
 In other cases, the CMS name was visible in other areas in the page's source code.

-In one case the the university was contacted for clarification.
+For the 2012 study, sites were first examined using "ChromeSniffer" an extension available for the Chrome browser.
+This extension examines a site's source code and displays an identifying icon if a CMS is found.
+This tool was very effective at identifying the most popular CMS, particularly Drupal, Plone, WordPress and DotNetNuke.
+However, a manual examination was also performed to identify additional CMS sites.